stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/rules-pi-sensehat.md

     ![The temperature conditions](../images/iot-central-rules-set-rule-conditions-temperature.png)

-    This value needs to be higher than your measured temperature, so check the output of the app running on the Pi to see what your temperature is, and increase or decrease this as necessary.
+    This value needs to be higher than your measured temperature, so check the output of the app running on the Pi to see what your temperature is, and adjust if necessary.

 1. In the *Actions* section, select the **+ Email** button